VTT/ATV Restigouche Introduces Extended Winter Trails

 Upsalquitch River Bridge

 The International Railway (INR) was in operation up to 1989, and during that time the Upsalquitch River bridge was the longest bridge span on the route.
 Years later, the bridge was repurposed to become a vital river crossing used by pedestrians, ATV'ers and snowmobiles.
-The bridge location is directly on Trial #10 (Border Quad Trail) near the town of Upsalquitch, NB.
+The bridge location is directly on the Northern Quad Route (Trail #10) near the town of Upsalquitch, NB.

 Bridge Location: Lat: 47.832287 Lon: -66.887520